WSPR TV User Guide

 HdrSlot - 5 values, meant to prevent interference between adjacent U4B channels

-WSPR TV has an extremely flexible extended telemetry specification that is able to handle ET0, the lightweight protocol proposed above, or any past or future protocols that pack values into contiguous (but possibly fractional) bits of the U4B BigNumber.
+WSPR TV has an extremely flexible extended telemetry definition mechanism that is able to decode ET0, ET3, or any past or future protocols that pack values into contiguous (but possibly fractional) bits of the U4B BigNumber.

 More precisely, WSPR TV operates on BigNumber / 2, with the least significant bit (HdrTelemetryType) removed since it is always 0.
 When BigNumber is mentioned later in this section, it will always be this truncated, 37.5 bit version.